Rikurob/Vmh/README.md

-# vmh
+# Vmh
-vmh - variable mob hieght
+Vmh - Variable Mob Hieght

 Step 1.
 Add it in your root build.gradle at the end of repositories: